zodern/meteor-up/docs/docs.md

   // ... rest of config

   proxy: {
+    // (Required when using swarm) Servers to run the reverse proxy on.
+When using Let's Encrypt,
+    // DNS needs to be setup for these servers.
+    servers: {
+      one: {}
+    },
     // comma-separated list of domains your website
     // will be accessed at.
     // You will need to configure your DNS for each one.